Updated: Mar 26

 Once secretariat will receive no objection from DM and Police then they will e-mail you your clearance certificate and simultaneously post it to Indian government, New Delhi.

-The Indian government will send one physical copy of certificate to your physical address in USA and another copy to respective consulate office in US.
+The Indian government will send one physical copy of certificate to your physical address in USA and another copy to Indian consulate office in US.
 Receiving physical copy might take 1-2 months, so be patient.

 In case you don't receive the physical copy then contact you consulate in USA (via email) to inquire if the email copy will work or not.
-One of my friend had the same issue (she never received physical copy) and CGI-SF confirmed that email will also work.
+One of my friend had the same issue (she never received physical copy) and CGI-SF confirmed that email (scan copy) will also work.